Breeding-Insight/bi-api/README.md

 They are also run as part of the install profile.
 In IntelliJ you can create test profiles for the tests to get easily readable output.

+### Troubleshooting

+If you are having errors to the effect of `invalid source release 12 with --enable-preview` and are using IntelliJ, change the jdk to 13 in the following places and it may help:

+1. File -> Project Structure -> Project Settings
+2. File -> Project Structure -> Module Settings -> Tab: Sources: Language Level
+3. File -> Project Structure -> Module Settings -> Tab: Dependencies: Module SDK
+4. File -> Settings -> Compiler -> Java Compiler -> Target bytecode version